Step 1: Recruitment

 Step 2: Matching

-The matching process for each student is driven by three priorities he/she identifies on their application.
-The student is closely matched with the occupation in which they would like to intern with.
+The matching process for each student is driven by three priorities identified on their application.
+The student is closely matched with the company that best fits the student’s interests.

 Step 3: Orientation

-Each student intern will be guided by an on-site orientation as well as a mentor throughout his/her involvement with their company or nonprofit.
+Each student intern is guided by an on-site orientation as well as a mentor during their involvement with their company or nonprofit.

-The program coordinator is responsible for monitoring and coaching the students and acting as a liaison between the business host, mentor, and the school until the internship is completed.
+The program coordinator monitors and coaches the students and acts as a liaison between the business hosts, mentors, and the schools for the length of the internship.